A bit of folk wisdom for the modern world.

 After your infused oil is done, you’ll need to mix it with your wax, which literally takes 10 minutes. 🙂 Again, you want to be sure that you’re using quality wax, which is suitable for skin care.
 You’ll need about 1 part of wax to 4 parts of oil, but you want to find an exact recipe to get the right consistency of each individual salve, because all oils and waxes act a bit differently.

 Heat up the wax in a double broiler or directly in a small pot on low heat.
 When it’s melted, reduce the heat to minimum, add the oil and stir to mix evenly.
 Make sure the mixture doesn’t boil!
 When it’s done, pour into your containers and leave it out to cool.
 It will harden into the herbal salve, but getting the right consistency might take some trying.

 You can test the consistency by dripping a small drop of the mixture on a cold surface, where the wax will harden immediately.
 If it’s too runny, add more wax, if it’s too hard, add some oil.
-You can also add a couple of drops of essential oil for fragrance and it’s best to add vitamin E as well to increase the shelf life of the salve, but make sure to add it after you’ve taken the mixture off the heat.
+You can also add a couple of drops of essential oil for fragrance and it’s best to add vitamin E as well to increase the shelf life of the salve, but make sure to add both after you’ve taken the mixture off the heat.
 Vitamin E should be added at a quantity of about 0.5 -1% of the total salve and is stable up to 140 °C.

-When the salve has cooled down, you should store it in a dark and dry place, and it will keep for up to a year (it’s best if you also add vitamin E, which will prevent the oil from going rancid, but if it does, you’ll be able to smell it.
+When the salve has cooled down, you should store it in a dark and dry place and it will keep for a year, at least.
+Vitamin E should protect it from going rancid, but if it does, you’ll be able to smell it.
 Now, as always with natural cosmetics, make sure you do a patch test for allergies before use, particularly if you have sensitive skin.